Civic Arena (Pittsburgh)

 The Civic Arena closed on June 26, 2010.
 The former Mellon naming rights expired soon after, and the Penguins and all other events moved across the street to the new Consol Energy Center (now PPG Paints Arena).
 After various groups declined historic status for the venue, it was demolished between September 2011 and March 2012.
 In its place, existing public parking lots in the area were expanded over the entire site.
 Two of the many streets stricken from the city's street plan when the arena was originally built were subsequently re-extended back through the site: Wylie Avenue and Fullerton Street.
-The Penguins have the rights to redevelop the property and a preliminary plan exists for residential units, retail space and office space.
+On March 13, 2025, ground was broken for the upcoming construction of Citizens Live at the Wylie, a 4,500 capacity venue, which is expected to open in mid 2026.
+The Penguins have the rights to redevelop the property and a preliminary plan exists for residential units, retail and office space.